UWCCSC-ceremony/UWCCSC-ceremony.github.io/README.md

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for the original English version.
 See [LICENSE.zh-CN.md](./LICENSE.zh-CN.md) for a Simplified Chinese translation.

+## Special Authorization Statement

+This project is released under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) license.
+However, the author **Aidebug** grants the following special authorization:

+**UWC Changshu China**

+is hereby permitted to use this work **for commercial and institutional purposes**, under the following conditions:

+- **Authorized Party**: UWC Changshu China
+- **Permitted Use**: Including but not limited to educational promotion, course materials, public events, and other activities related to the school.
+- **Scope**: Reproduction, display, distribution, and publication of the original work is permitted.
+- **Term**: Permanent
+- **Other Conditions**:
+  - Attribution to the original author (Aidebug) is required;
+  - This authorization is non-transferable;
+  - This does not imply permission for other entities to use this work commercially.